rust-lang/reference/src/patterns.md

 # }
 ```

-match any value and bind it to that identifier.
-This is the most commonly
-used pattern in variable declarations and parameters for functions and closures.

-To bind non-trivial patterns to a variable, the use of the syntax `variable @
+To bind the matched value of a pattern to a variable, use the syntax `variable @
-subpattern` is needed.
-For example:
+subpattern`.
+For example, the following binds the value 2 to `e` (not the
+entire range: the range here is a range subpattern).

 ```rust
 let x = 2;